Existence and uniqueness of solutions for coagulation-fragmentation problems with singularity: Existence theorem

-where $M_8$ and $M_9$ are constants.
-Hence, in the equation (\ref{31}) when $p\rightarrow \infty$, all the terms involving integrals over the infinite range tend to zero due to the estimates of their tails.
-It has already been proved earlier that the difference terms of equation (\ref{31}) involving the integrals over finite ranges are convergent.
-Hence, from the basic $\epsilon -\delta$ definition of sequence convergence it can easily be proved that as $p\rightarrow \infty$ those integrals also tend towards zero.
-Finally, from the equation (\ref{31}) we find that only four terms which does not involve any difference quantities remains and thus establishing the fact that the function $f(x,t)$ is a solution of the problem (\ref{1}), (\ref{2}).
-This result can be obtained from equation (\ref{31}) in the following form,
+where $\mathcal{B}_7$, $\mathcal{B}_8$, $\mathcal{B}_9$ and $\mathcal{B}_{10}$ are constants.
+Hence, in (\ref{2.28}) when $p\rightarrow \infty$, all the terms involving integrals over the infinite range tend to zero due to the estimates of their \emph{tails}.
+Furthermore, it has already been proved earlier that the difference terms of equation (\ref{2.28}) involving the integrals over finite ranges are convergent.
+Hence, using the definition of convergence of a sequence, it can easily be proved that all the integrals involving $(K_p-K)$, $(S_p-S)$ and $(f_p-f)$ tend to zero as $p\rightarrow \infty$.
+Thus, in the limiting case (\ref{2.28}) reduces to

-Since all the terms present in equation (\ref{31}) involving difference of two or more quantities, tend to zero and $f(x,t)$ is continuous (by basic assumption), it can be said that the r.h.s.\ of equation (\ref{1}) is also a continuous function of $f(x,t)$ for all $(x,t)\in \Pi$.
-So, differentiating the above equation (\ref{34}) with respect to time $t$ it is obtained that $f(x,t)$ is a continuous and differentiable solution of the initial value problem (\ref{1}), (\ref{2}) in the functional space $\Omega_{r_1,r_2}^+(T)$.
-Thus the existence the existence of the strong solution to the problem (\ref{1}), (\ref{2}) is established and hence the Theorem \ref{t1} is proved. \end{proof}